Multiple segregated SSIDs (not just guest) for devices

 @ubnt-brett Thanks for the reply!
 And does it allow rules to regulate access from one ssid (vlan?) to another?
 For example: no route from an IOT ssid to the main ssid, but from the main to IOT is ok (or maybe just specific devices/mac addresses)?

-Jason Yauman 0
+Jason Yauman 0 last edited by

 @ubnt-brett I think the guest network doesn’t allow devices on the guest network to talk to each other.
 It’d be great if the guest network could host a printer or other devices guests might look to connect to locally.